appseconnect/docs/_posts/ProcessFlow Management/Packaging Process Flows/2020-08-18-processflow-package-installation.md

 7) Once installed, you can successfully [deploy and execute](/processflow/deploying-and-executing-processfloww/) the shared Processflows on your organisation.

 Following the above process, you can successfully install the shared packages and execute the shared Processflows within those packages.

+**Note:**
+- While installing the package for the first time, if a **different package with same name already exists**, you will get to rename the package before the first installation.

 ## Reinstalling Packages